Italian Salami: How they came to be

 Cotechino, produced with the same mix used for Zampone, is put in a different casing type.

-Cotechino is also available for sale in the raw and pre-cooked sterilized versions.
+Cotechino is also available for sale in raw and pre-cooked sterilized versions.
 The consumption of Cotechino usually takes place in the winter months, in particular, during the Christmas period; however, its presence on the table is also extending to other occasions.

 It is a type of salami that arrived in Italy from central Europe but is also very popular and well-liked in Italy.
-Small in size, generally a “single portion,” it is made by putting a mix of selected pork meats into a casing.
+Small in size, generally a “single portion,” is made by putting a mix of selected pork meats into a casing.

 Eaten raw or cooked, it has quickly integrated itself into the modern Italian gastronomic world.